Student Right to Know & CONSUMER INFORMATION

 • Tuition and Fees

-• PIMS tuition and fees are charged on a per term (or per trimester) basis.
+• PIMS tuition and fees are charged on or before the day of each class start.
 A breakdown of tuition and fees is emailed prior to the start date of each term.
 Invoices can be printed or downloaded within the PIMS Sonis Student Portal.
 A per term breakdown can be obtained by contacting the Financial Aid or Business Office.
 An overview of the per credit costs and a breakdown of program fees is available here.

 • Net Price Calculator